Month: June 2020

 The truth of being called Daughter by God allows me to pause and hold on to God as my anchor when the storm of anxiety overwhelms me.
 His strength allows me to thrive in anxiety and not just survive.

 It is this strength from God that brought me through one of the most difficult experiences of my life.
 I remember sitting anxiously in a room in Colorado, crying out in despair while my son continued to suffer debilitating seizures.
-It appeared that he would never be freed from them and I didn’t know how I was going to cope.
+It appeared that he would never be freed from them, and I didn’t know how I was going to cope.
 God met me there and said, “Daughter, receive my peace and I promise to walk with you as you care for your son.”
 As I chose to embrace my identity as Daughter and take my suffering to God my Father, my story of pain and suffering became interwoven in a story of redemption, strength, and beauty.
 It became a testament to the amazing love of my Heavenly Father.

 Read more